twbs/blog/src/content/posts/2021/bootstrap-5-1-2.md

 ## Up next

 Up next is our v5.2.0 release, adding more utility improvements and fixing an issue with how [Sass handles re-assigned maps and variables](https://github.com/twbs/bootstrap/issues/34756).
-Alongside that we'll be shipping an update to v4 soon as well.
+Alongside that, we'll be shipping an update to v4 soon as well.

 ## Get the release